sg-hk/ctimer/README.md

 Sound files made by me using online synth and Audacity.
 They are found in ~/.local/share/ctimer.
 Feel free to change them as you like.

 Logs are in the same directory.
-Querying and dispalying log data to be implemented.
+Querying and displaying log data to be implemented.

 To install:
 ```make && make install```